sathish-t/nanopore-mod-course/materials/compare-modification-detection.md

 on a dataset of human DNA that naturally contains cytosines modified due to methylation.
 We will use the basecaller `dorado` that can perform basecalling and modification calling when we issue a single command.
-We will follow the pipeline illustrated below.
+We will follow the pipeline illustrated below and we will execute all the steps in this session.

 ![Schematic of reference-unanchored pipeline](dorado_workflow.png)

 As you can see from the figure, there are a few differences compared to the pipeline we followed for the yeast dataset:
 - The input format for nanopore currents is `pod5` instead of `fast5`.
-- We are using the basecaller `dorado` instead of `guppy` and `dorado` performs the job of `guppy`, `DNAscent`, and `minimap2` combined.
+- We are using the basecaller `dorado` instead of `guppy`.
+- `dorado` performs the job of `guppy` (basecalling) and `DNAscent` (modification calling) in the `dorado basecaller` command and the job of `minimap2` (alignment) in the `dorado aligner` command.
-- Modification calling and basecalling are performed with a single `dorado basecaller` command, although modification calling still follows basecalling.
+- Modification calling and basecalling are performed with a single `dorado basecaller` command, although they are not concurrent - modification calling is still bolted onto the output of basecalling.
-- We get a mod BAM file directly from the modification caller, so we do not need to perform any file format conversions.
+- We get a mod BAM file directly from the modification caller, so we do not need to perform any file format conversions to mod BAM.
 - The workflow is reference-unanchored, so alignment is optional and follows modification calling.
 Alignment is done through the `dorado aligner` command although it is just a different name for `minimap2` which is doing the job under the hood.
+The input to the alignment step is a mod BAM file and the output is another mod BAM file.

+As the final result of our pipeline is a mod BAM file, all the tools that we have discussed so far that work on mod BAM files carry over.
+If you stop the analysis before the optional alignment step, then the unaligned mod BAM file can still be used as input to `modkit`, `samtools` etc. but you cannot use these files in any reference-dependent analysis such as IGV visualization, subsetting by region in samtools etc.

+In this session, we will run the pipeline, get the final mod BAM file, and then you can explore the file yourself using the tools we have discussed thus far in the course or do a guided exploration by trying to solve one or more of the exercises at the end of the session.

 We will be using a subset of the 'Cliveome' [dataset](https://labs.epi2me.io/cliveome_5mc_cfdna_celldna/) developed by Oxford NanoporeTech.
+The DNA is from the cells of the CTO of ONT, Clive Brown, and we are re-creating a published pipeline.

 We had performed a subset and some file conversions and calculations before the course began;
 the steps are listed [here]({{ site.baseurl }}/data#Human) and you can read them later.
 We have already copied this data to the location `~/nanomod_course_data/human/`